John Horton Conway: Analysis

-Algorithmics
+Algorithms

 For calculating the day of the week, he invented the Doomsday algorithm.
 The algorithm is simple enough for anyone with basic arithmetic ability to do the calculations mentally.
 Conway could usually give the correct answer in under two seconds.
 To improve his speed, he practised his calendrical calculations on his computer, which was programmed to quiz him with random dates every time he logged on.
-One of his early books was on finite-state machines.
+One of his early textbooks was Stephen Kleene's theory of finite-state machines.

 Theoretical physics

 In 2004, Conway and Simon B. Kochen, another Princeton mathematician, proved the free will theorem, a version of the "no hidden variables" principle of quantum mechanics.
 It states that given certain conditions, if an experimenter can freely decide what quantities to measure in a particular experiment, then elementary particles must be free to choose their spins to make the measurements consistent with physical law.
 Conway said that "if experimenters have free will, then so do elementary particles."